 - You don't have a ton of space in your bedroom but you *need* that extra legroom

-- You need more space for your kid to grow into the mattress but you’re not quite ready to invest in a Double or a Full
+- You need more space for your kid to grow into the bed but you’re not quite ready to invest in a Double or a Full

 - You want to set up your teen with a fresh mattress for their dorm room

-- You want to opt for a mattress with more inches that your teen can grow into
+- You want to opt for a bed with more inches that your teen can grow into

-- There’s going to be two people sharing a bed but you don’t have the space for a larger mattress
+- There’s going to be two people sharing a bed but you don’t have the space for a larger one

-- You want a more affordable option than a King or a Queen-size mattress
+- You want a more affordable option than a King or a Queen

 Bed Size is Just the First Step of the Journey

 Once you figure out your perfect mattress size, the fun begins.
-Not only do you get to choose the perfect mattress for your sleeping type, but you also get to shop for sheets, a comforter, and a sturdy bed frame to support your mattress.
+Not only do you get to choose the perfect one for your sleeping type, but you also get to shop for sheets, a comforter, and a sturdy bed frame or box spring to support your mattress.
 Happy hunting!

-Curious about the bigger beds?
-Learn all about the history of custom mattresses and the celebrity favorite California King-size bed here.
+Curious about the bigger beds to fill out your master bedroom?
+Learn all about the history of custom beds and the celebrity favorite California King here.

 Share this story